 For more specific information on your social accounts, check out this article.

 2. Personal Media: Photos, Videos, Music, Journals, Art

 Aside from social media, a big part of our lives is nowadays stored in our personal media.
 Think of all those pictures and videos in your iCloud or the notes in your journaling app.
 If you’re a creative or a researcher, this collection will be even bigger: maybe you have recorded music or research data files on your drive, designs on your tablet or digital drawings in an app.
 In your day-to-day you might not give it much of a thought, but these are things that could become of enormous value to your loved ones when you pass away.

 For some people, their digital libraries will be a mess.
-For others, it might be carefully organized and backed up multiple times.
+On the contrary, for others it might be carefully organized and backed up multiple times.
 In both cases those files might be hard to access for anyone other than you.
 So, no matter if you’re the organized or the messy kind, making sure others can access your precious memories and materials requires a moment of thought.

 Think of all those great artists who’ve had (part of their) work made public after their death: Da Vinci, Vincent van Gogh, Galileo Galilei, Emily Dickinson, Freddie Mercury, Mac Miller.
 What if they had their work saved in a hard drive with a password they took to their grave? 😢

 Look up the policies to your cloud storing services.
 Some of the most well-known cloud storing companies, such as Dropbox and Apple, won’t make it easy for others to access your accounts.
 Here you can read how their policies might cause your data to be deleted forever.

 To avoid this from happening, you can store your passwords and login names in your Myend Vault.
 You can assign specific accounts to people you trust and they will only get access after you die.
 On top of that, you can also leave detailed instructions for them.